 Inequalities in dementia

-- Sex: Women are more likely to develop dementia than men, and they are more likely to become a carer for someone with dementia.
+- Sex and Gender: Women are more likely to develop dementia than men, and they are more likely to become a carer for someone with dementia.
 You can read more about the impact dementia has on women in our report.